Exploration

 └────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┘

-The full table name is default.intraday_metrics where default refers to the database and intraday_metrics is the table name.
-The queries are executed in the default database, so default can be omitted when referring to the table.
+The complete table name is default.intraday_metrics, where default refers to the database and intraday_metrics is the table name.
+Since queries are executed in the default database, you can omit default when referencing the table.

 Columns

-The columns are represented with their name and their types.
-The types can have modifiers that control how to the data is stored on disk (like CODEC(DoubleDelta, LZ4)).
-This modifier can be ignored when introspecting a table.
+The columns are represented by their names and corresponding data types.
+Data types may have modifiers that determine how the data is stored on disk (e.g., CODEC(DoubleDelta, LZ4)).
+These modifiers can be disregarded when examining a table.

 ORDER BY

-This is the most important field to be understood and taken into consideration when writing a query.
-Clickhouse is column-oriented database, which means that on-disk the data for columns is stored continiously.
-This makes it harder and less efficient to use multiple indexes, so the columns order in ORDER BY is important to write performant queries - if filters for the columns in the start of the list are present, then the query will run faster.
+This is a crucial field to understand and consider when writing a query.
+ClickHouse is a column-oriented database, meaning that the data for columns is stored continuously on-disk.
+This makes it more challenging and less efficient to use multiple indexes, so the column order in ORDER BY is essential for writing performant queries.
+If filters for the columns at the beginning of the list are present, the query will run faster.